jftsang/pcpp2-notes/My favourite decorators.md

 def quicksort(lst):
     ...
 ```
 The decorators are applied in order, with the bottom one first.
+So, the above is equivalent to:
 ```python
 quicksort = timed(tee(quicksort))
 ```
-For these trivial examples the order in which you put the decorators doesn't
-matter very much.
-However, order matters when the decorations are used to
-register a function.
-For example, suppose a decorator `@register` is used to
-register functions into a set.
+Order matters when the decorations are used to register a function.
+For example, suppose a decorator `@register` is used to register functions into a set (*e.g.* in Flask, to add the function as a route for the app).
 The following have different behaviour:
 ```python
 REGISTRY = set()